 Patrick Holmes of Kodiak reported that COVID-19 had really changed things for a lot of folks here.
-The Buskin River was closed to fishing early and people had to go to Litnik, Port Lions or Pasagshak to get their fish.
-His daughter and their family all came down with COVID-19.
+The Buskin River was closed to fishing early and people had to go to Litnik, Port Lions or Pasagshak to get their fish..